Climate and Sustainability Fund

 • have a plan to be self-sustaining and financially viable post Council funding.

-In this funding round we will prioritise applications that meet priority areas that have been underfunded to date.
+In this funding round we'll prioritise applications that meet priority areas that have been underfunded to date.

 Māori-led projects